yangqixuans/t-s-reference/paper1/Literature review/A/A Survey on Graph Neural Networks for Time Series Forecasting, Classification, Imputation, and Anomaly Detection/A Survey on Graph Neural Networks for Time Series Forecasting, Classification, Imputation, and Anomaly Detection.md

 2. In-Sample Imputation and Out-of-Sample Imputation
 	+ involves filling in missing values within the given time series data
 	+ predicts missing values in disjoint sequences
-3.  deterministic and probabilis-tic imputation.
+3.  deterministic and probabilistic imputation.
 	+ Deterministic imputation provides a single best estimate for the missing values
 	+ probabilistic imputation accounts for the uncertainty in the imputation process and provides a distribution of possible values.